 Car hire in Spain can be excellent value provided you shop around.
 It pays to book your car rental before you arrive in Spain as you’ll get far better deals from the online car brokers than you will by leaving the rental until you arrive.
 Third party liability insurance is compulsory and although collision-damage waivers vary between companies, they usually seem worthwhile when compared with the potential loss if an accident occurred.

 Booking in advance through the online brokers gives you plenty time to read the small print on your rental contract, something you wouldn’t find time to do as you are handed your keys and asked to sign the rental contract in the airport arrivals lounge.
-One company that we particularly recommend is Economy Car Hire who are based in the UK and offer great deals to motorists and excellent customer service.
+One company that we particularly recommend is Zest Car Rental who are based in the UK and offer great deals to motorists and excellent customer service.
 They were recently named as the top car hire broker by the UK Consumer Association.

 What Are Your Experiences of Driving in Spain?